International Week: February 11-17, 2018

-Join us for IUPUI International Week 2017 Events!
+Join us the IUPUI International Week 2018 Events!
 All events are free and open to the public.

 IUPUI International Festival

-Campus Center Atrium, Barnes & Noble & Lower Level
+Campus Center Atrium, Barnes & Noble and Lower Level

 Eat, explore, and engage in IUPUI’s global community at the International Festival!
 Learn about global organizations, enjoy free food, and wear cultural attire to win prizes and more.